BAE Systems Summer STEM Scholars Program

 UNH Space Grant Fellowships

-The New Hampshire Space Grant Consortium annually awards approximately 2 fellowships for graduate study in NASA-related disciplines at UNH.
-NASA-related disciplines cover a broad spectrum of fields, including: space physics; astrophysics; science education; computer science; engineering; Earth, ocean, atmospheric, or life sciences, which utilize space technology and/or adopt a "planetary" view of the global environment.
+The New Hampshire Space Grant Consortium awards typically two or more fellowships each semester for graduate studies leading to a research-based Masters or Doctoral degree in a NASA-related discipline at UNH.
+NASA-related disciplines cover a broad spectrum of fields, including: physics, space physics; astrophysics; science education; computer science; engineering; geosciences; natural resources; materials research; mathematical sciences; Earth sciences; and life sciences which utilize space technology and/or adopt a "planetary" view of the global environment.

 Space Grant Undergraduate Internships